go-joe/joe/README.md

 is doing exactly that to listen for any `joe.ReceiveMessageEvent` that match the specified regular expression and then execute the handler function.

-Implementing custom events is very easy because you can emit any type as event and register handlers that match only this type.
+Implementing custom events is easy because you can emit any type as event and register handlers that match only this type.
 What this exactly means is best demonstrated with another example:

 ```go